 Hodges (head) was waived by the Vikings off injured reserve Tuesday after both sides reached an injury settlement, Chris Tomasson of the St. Paul Pioneer Press reports.

-Hodges was waived/injured by the club during final roster cuts prior to Week 1, and ultimately reverted to the IR.
-He will now be free to find a new opportunity once he fully recovers from his head injury.
+Hodges was waived/injured by the club during final roster cuts prior to Week 1, and he reverted to the IR.
+He now is free to find a new opportunity once he fully recovers from his head injury.

 Hodges was competing for an opportunity to back up Kyle Rudolph at tight end before suffering a head injury.
 He will now remain on the Vikings' IR for the remainder of the season unless both parties reach an injury settlement.